hco/kcachegrind_vagrant/README.md

+# Deprecation Notice

+This is not working anymore and I am not maintaining it anymore.

 # kcachegrind vagrant vm
 This is a little helper if you need to access kcachegrind on mac or windows (not tested, but should work out of the box).
 It will create a virtual machine using vagrant.